-This country-specific Q&A provides an overview to Litigation laws and regulations that may occur in Greece.
+This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Greece.

 What are the main methods of resolving commercial disputes?